Environmental issues in Australia: Climate change

+Attribution, Public concerns and Emissions reduction

-Australia ranks within the top ten countries globally with respect to greenhouse gas emissions per capital.
+Australia ranks within the top ten countries globally with respect to greenhouse gas emissions per capita.

 The current federal and state governments have all publicly stated their belief that climate change is being caused by anthropogenic greenhouse gas emissions.
 Vocal minority groups within the population campaign against mining and coal-fired power stations in Australia, and such demonstrations are widely reported by the mainstream media.
 Similarly, vocal minority groups concurrently oppose wind energy schemes, despite being 'carbon neutral', on the grounds of local visual and noise impact and concern for the currently high cost and low reliability of wind energy.

 Despite the publication of the Garnaut report and the Green Paper on the proposed Carbon Pollution Reduction Scheme, public belief in anthropogenic climate change has noticeably eroded following the leaking of e-mails from the University of East Anglia's Climate Research Unit.
+Nevertheless recent climate events such as extremely high temperatures and widespread drought have focused government and public attention on the effects.

 There is claimed to be a net benefit to Australia in stabilising greenhouse gases in the atmosphere at 450ppm CO2 eq in line with the prevailing political stance.
 Public disagreement with this opinion is generally dismissed as expression of vested interests, for example from the coal industry.

 Energy use

-Australia is a major exporter and consumer of coal, the combustion of which liberates CO2.
-Consequently, in 2003 Australia was the eighth highest emitter of CO2 gases per capita in the world liberating 16.5 tonnes per capital.

-Australia is claimed to be one of the countries most at risk from climate change according to the Stern report.

 Most of Australia's demand for electricity depends upon coal-fired thermal generation, owing to the plentiful indigenous coal supply, limited potential electric generation and political unwillingness to exploit indigenous uranium resources (although Australia accounted for the world's second highest production of uranium in 2005 to fuel a 'carbon neutral' domestic nuclear energy program.

 Australia does not require its vehicles to meet any fuel efficiency standards, in spite of its emissions reduction target under the Paris Agreement.

+Contamination and pollution

+Australia is affected by significant contamination and pollution including soil and goundwater contamination as well as water and air pollution.
+Researchers currently estimate that between 16,000 and 80,000 significantly sites have been identified as affected by up to 7,500 different contaminants.
+Some of these are toxic byproducts of government land use and private industry.
+The country has several notable exclusion zones due to heavy contamination.
+Some substances have significant half-lifes, making remediation and sequestering expensive and complicated.
+There is also a serious ongoing risk of contamination incidents particularly from mining-related activities.

+Significant types of contamination affecting Australia include: